QueenstarInfoSecurity/EcommerceDB-with-RBAC-PCI-DSS-Compliant/README.md

 - Call procedures like `register_customer` to test workflow

 ## License
  This project is licensed under the MIT License.
-## ** Disclaimer:**
-This project is provided **as is**, without any warranties or guarantees.
-The developer assumes **no responsibility** for any issues, damages,or legal consequences arising from the use of this content.
-Users should consult legal professionals before implementing.

 ## Acknowledgments
  - PCI Security Standards Council